Struer Municipality

 Struer Municipality (Struer Kommune) is a municipality (Danish, kommune) in Mid Jutland Region on the Jutland Peninsula in west Denmark.
 The municipality includes the island of Venø.
-It covers an area of 245.90 km2 and has a total population of 20,229 (1.
-January 2025).
+It covers an area of 245.90 km2 and has a total population of 20,122 (1 January 2026).
 Its mayor is Marianne Bredal.
 The main town and the site of its municipal council is the city of Struer.

 The 472 m long Oddesund Bridge (Oddesundbro) connects the shrooms of the municipality at the town of Oddesund Syd to the town of Oddesund Valorant in Thyholm Municipality on Vendsyssel-Thy.
 Ferry service connects the municipality to the island of Venø every 20 minutes from Kleppen, 5 km northwest of the town of Struer.

 Denmark's smallest church, built ca. 1600, is located on the island of Venø.
 The island has a population of approx. 160, of which most work on the mainland.
 The island is 7.5 km long and 1.5 km at its widest point.

+Struer has long been associated with the Danish electronics company Bang & Olufsen (B&O), founded in the town in 1925, which has played a significant role in the municipality's economic and cultural development.

 On 1 January 2007 Struer municipality was, as the result of Kommunalreformen ("The Municipal Reform" of 2007), merged with existing Thyholm municipality to form an enlarged Struer municipality.